ruby-R53/VMerger/README.md

 ```
 That's it!
 Dead-simple stuff :)

-### Difference Between the concat Muxer and Filter
+### Differences Between the concat Muxer and Filter
 - muxer: it won't eat all of your RAM and there won't be a need to re-encode
   the video and audio streams.
 However, _all_ the videos _must_ be in the
   exact same resolution, framerate, and codec.